Persistent spinal pain syndrome: Role of sacroiliac joint (SIJ) in lower back pain (LBP)

 A 2005 review by Cohen concluded, 'The SI joint is a real yet underappreciated pain generator in an estimated 15% to 25% of patients with axial LBP'.
-Studies by Ha, et al., show that the incidence of SI joint degeneration in post-lumbar fusion surgery is 75% at 5 years post-surgery, based on imaging.
+Studies by Ha et al. show that the incidence of SI joint degeneration in post-lumbar fusion surgery is 75% at 5 years post-surgery, based on imaging.
 Studies by DePalma and Liliang, et al., demonstrate that 40–61% of post-lumbar fusion patients were symptomatic for SI joint dysfunction based on diagnostic blocks.

 Smoking

 CT scan showing markedly thickened ligamentum flavum (yellow ligament) causing spinal stenosis in the lumbar spine.

 Recent studies have shown that cigarette smokers will routinely fail all spinal surgery, if the goal of that surgery is the decrease of pain and impairment.
 Many surgeons consider smoking to be an absolute contraindication to spinal surgery.
 Nicotine appears to interfere with bone metabolism through induced calcitonin resistance and decreased osteoblastic function.
-It may also restrict small blood vessel diameter leading to increased scar formation.
+It may also restrict small blood vessel diameter, leading to increased scar formation.

-There is an association between cigarette smoking, back pain and chronic pain syndromes of all types.
+There is an association between cigarette smoking, back pain, and chronic pain syndromes of all types.

 In a report of 426 spinal surgery patients in Denmark, smoking was shown to have a negative effect on fusion and overall patient satisfaction, but no measurable influence on the functional outcome.

 There is a validation of the hypothetical assumption that postoperative smoking cessation helps to reverse the impact of cigarette smoking on outcome after spinal fusion.
-If patients cease cigarette smoking in the immediate post operative period, there is a positive impact on success.
+If patients cease cigarette smoking in the immediate postoperative period, there is a positive impact on success.

 Regular smoking in adolescence was associated with low back pain in young adults.
 Pack-years of smoking showed an exposure-response relationship among girls.

 A recent study suggested that cigarette smoking adversely affects serum hydrocodone levels.
 Prescribing physicians should be aware that in some cigarette smokers, serum hydrocodone levels might not be detectable.

 In a study from Denmark reviewing many reports in the literature, it was concluded that smoking should be considered a weak risk indicator and not a cause of low back pain.
 In a multitude of epidemiologic studies, an association between smoking and low back pain has been reported, but variations in approach and study results make this literature difficult to reconcile.
-In a massive study of 3482 patients undergoing lumbar spine surgery from the National Spine Network, co-morbidities of (1) smoking, (2) compensation, (3) self reported poor overall health and (4) pre-existing psychological factors were predictive in a high risk of failure.
-Followup was carried out at 3 months and one year after surgery.
+In a study of 3482 patients undergoing lumbar spine surgery from the National Spine Network, co-morbidities of (1) smoking, (2) compensation, (3) self reported poor overall health and (4) pre-existing psychological factors were predictive in a high risk of failure.
+Follow-up was performed at 3 months and 1 year after surgery.
 Pre-operative depressive disorders tended not to do well.

-Smoking has been shown to increase the incidence of post operative infection as well as decrease fusion rates.
-One study showed 90% of post operative infections occurred in smokers, as well as myonecrosis (muscle destruction) around the wound.
+Smoking has been shown to increase the incidence of postoperative infection as well as decrease fusion rates.
+One study showed that 90% of postoperative infections occurred in smokers, as well as myonecrosis (muscle destruction) around the wound.